shannonlindsay/FabricCommunityContests/README.md

 ---

+## Who is consuming your report?

+The way we design a report should always be shaped by its audience.
+A report built for **public sector leaders across Europe** focused on **improving quality of life** would look very different from one aimed at **members of the general public** exploring the **best places to live**.
+Understanding who will consume the report, and what they need from it, is essential to making the right design choices.

+The intended audience for your report is data journalists, editors, and content producers who work for digital and print media outlets.
+These individuals specialize in using data to uncover insights, craft compelling narratives, and inform the public.
+They are not developers or analysts, but they are highly data-literate and skilled at identifying trends, anomalies, and correlations that can become the foundation of impactful journalism.

+They are looking for:

+- Interesting patterns, contrasts, or outliers across countries, time periods, or categories
+- Visuals that can support or inspire headlines, articles, or interactive content
+- Clarity and transparency in how the data is structured and sourced
+- Freedom to explore and interact with the data, while also being guided to key insights

+Your report is not the final article.
+It’s the tool that helps journalists write one.
+Make it **explorable, credible, and visually compelling** so it becomes a trusted source for media teams telling the stories behind the data.

+---

 ## 🧑‍💻 License

 This repository is provided under the MIT License.
 All third-party data remains under its original license or usage terms.